AlexxNB/svelte-chota/docs_src/src/pages/install.md

     comment="Easy way"
 >

-Instead installing Rollup's plugin, you can just download `chota.css` and include it in your `index.html` file.
+Instead of installing Rollup's plugin, you can just download `chota.css` and include it in your `index.html` file.

 1.&nbsp;Install `svelte-chota`